 You see, McIlroy went on to shoot a record breaking 16 under par for a total score of 268.
 He ended up winning it by 8 shots in total, which is one of the biggest margins of victories ever seen as well.
 Basically, the then 22-year-old had blitzed hundreds of years’ worth of golfing records within just 4 rounds.

 But, his record at the US Open since that win has been pretty poor for his standards.
-He’s actually missed the cut on 3 of his following 6 events and just one top 10 finish to speak of.
+He actually missed the cut in 4 of his following 9 US Opens with just three top 10 finishes to speak of in that time.